Jeremboo/autoCompltr/README.md

-autocomplio
+AutoCompltr
 ===========

-An autocompleter only with javascript and CSS.
+An personnal autocompleter only with javascript and CSS.
 No more libraries.